bnomei/kirby3-sqlite-cachedriver/README.md

 ### No cache when debugging

-When Kirbys global debug config is set to `true` the complete plugin cache will be flushed and no caches will be created.
+When Kirbys global debug config is set to `true` the complete plugin cache will be flushed and no caches will be read.
+But entries will be created.
 This will make you live easier – trust me.

 ### How to use Feather with Lapse or Boost